alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 Publish to Schedule is perfect for bloggers who want to focus on creating great content, without the hassle of manual scheduling.
 And with its easy-to-use interface, even those with little technical knowledge can quickly get up and running.

 So if you're looking to take your blog to the next level, download Publish to Schedule today and see the difference it can make for your content creation process.

+**Support the Development:** If you find this plugin useful, please consider [making a donation](https://www.buymeacoffee.com/FQNxAqVUTo) to support ongoing development and maintenance.

 == Installation ==